Kruptein/PlanarAlly/docs/installation.rst

 3. Run the newly compiled image with the same instructions as above, but removing the `kruptein/` from the `image` line (the whole line should end up as `image: 'planarally'`)

 .. note::
-    Althrough it is not necessary, it is recomended that the folder for the `docker-compose.yml` file is independent from the source folder.
+    Although it is not necessary, it is recomended that the folder for the `docker-compose.yml` file is independent from the source folder.

 Manual Installation
 ^^^^^^^^^^^^^^^^^^^^^